evokerking1/Argon/README.md

 This is the master repository, it contains Argon's frontend, API and daemon (Krypton).

 There is currently no documentation on how to run the panel or daemon... you can try if you want to.
+By 1.0, this will transition to being in 3 different repos.